-According to Dean Runyon Associates, direct travel spending in Gila County saw continuous growth from 2015 through 2019.
-In 2019, direct travel spending in Gila County totaled \$321.1 million, up 8.3% from 2018 and 15.6% from 2015.
-In 2019, spending for arts, entertainment, and recreation accounted for the largest share of visitor destination spending at 39%, followed by food service at 21%.
-Retail accounted for the third largest share of visitor destination spending at 12%.
+According to Dean Runyon Associates, direct travel spending in Gila County saw continuous growth from 2016 through 2019, before falling in 2020 with the COVID-related slowdown in travel.
+In 2019, direct travel spending in Gila County totaled \$321.1 million, up 15.3% from 2016, before declining 10.5% to \$287.4 million in 2020.
+Currently available data for 2021, including jobs and industry sales, suggest travel spending in Gila County rebounded strongly during the COVID economic recovery in 2021, surpassing pre-COVID levels.

+In 2020, spending for arts, entertainment, and recreation accounted for the largest share of visitor destination spending at 40%, followed by food service at 20%.
+Accommodations accounted for the third largest share of visitor destination spending at 14%.